 <%= $variable; # This is a shortcut for "<%echo .." %>

-The first way is only available if short tags have been enabled.
-This can be done by enabling the short open tag configuration setting in the PHP config file, or by compiling PHP with the --enable-short-tags option to configure.
+first way is only available if short tags have been enabled.
+This can be done

+by compiling PHP with the --enable-short-tags option to configure.
 The second way is the generally preferred method, as it allows for the next generation of XHTML to be easily implemented with PHP.

 The fourth way is only available if ASP-style tags have been enabled using the asp tags configuration setting.